 6.4 This product is recognized and endorsed by Sport England and Active Derbyshire.
-In the past 3 years Beat the Street has engaged with over 400,000 participants in 27 different areas with successful results.
-More locally Chesterfield & Derby City have delivered Beat the Street.
 So, from their successful track record partnering with Intelligent Health to deliver Beat the Street will have minimal risks.
 Risks will also be minimised with a robust service level agreement and data sharing agreement.